Saddlebacks on Kapiti Island.

 Overnight stays are not permitted within the nature reserve on the island.
 Some of the island is in private ownership where a homestay is available.

-Find out how to arrange a visit to the island.
-Read about the conditions of entry to the Nature Reserve.
+Find out about arranging a visit and the conditions of entry to the Kapiti Island.

 Kapiti Marine Reserve links the world-renowned bird sanctuary on the island with the protected Waikanae estuary on the mainland, creating a rare continuum of protected land and sea.